Self-Trust: The Following Through Muscle

-Not following through is one of the top ten ways that women get in their own way.
+Not following through comes from a lack of self-trust and it’s one of the top ten ways that women self-sabotage.

 It’s Sunday night and you decide that this week you’re going to start working out again.
 You find time in your calendar tomorrow and feel good about your plan.
 But when the time comes, you aren’t motivated and you do have some work things you should finish off, so you put it off until tomorrow.